I have to decide in like, two weeks my future carer! I’m more inclined to health courses thoughposted almost 7 years ago

 I’m 26, working as an office manager and financial bookkeeper for a law office.
 I never thought I’d end up here, and I don’t see myself staying here in the long term.
 I actually never got to finish college so I was thinking of going back.

 I’m still not clear on what I want to do — I started out as a computer science major in college.
 Then I wanted to go back to what I really loved, which was being creative.
 Then I decided I didn’t want to get paid for something I felt I should have complete freedom with, and figured I should go for my more logic-based interests and aim for science: physics, anthropology, archeology, politics, computers.
 I pretty much run the science gamut, except for chemistry.
-For some reason, I can’t totally wrap my head around it!posted over 6 years ago
+For some reason, I can’t totally wrap my head around it!posted almost 7 years ago

-a friend of mines going into anthropology; i was debating whether to do architecture cause it seems like a more stable job then fashion designer. had a tough time choosing colleges too. i also want to make money once i get out but i highly doubt it since i’ll be coming out with debt … schools are so expensive now. however i love clothes and drawing and designing so hopefully all will work out well :)posted over 6 years ago
+a friend of mines going into anthropology; i was debating whether to do architecture cause it seems like a more stable job then fashion designer. had a tough time choosing colleges too. i also want to make money once i get out but i highly doubt it since i’ll be coming out with debt … schools are so expensive now. however i love clothes and drawing and designing so hopefully all will work out well :)posted almost 7 years ago

 I have always wanted to be a fashion designer since I was a child.
 I still have my little drawings somewhere.
 Right now I’m in my second year of university studying Fashion Design.
 I am planning to open an online boutique of one offs not just clothing but art aswell during the next academic year.
 However, this is my dream be a respected designer, not super famous even though it would be nice, respected independent designer would be good enough for me.